minetest-mods/enhanced_builtin_commands/.github/CONTRIBUTING.md

 - If it's a feature request, think on it if it's needed.
 - You **must** be polite (while commenting on or opening an issue).
 - Review your issue before opening it.
+- The issue templates are not necessarily required (they can be avoided).
 - Off-topic is not allowed.

 ## Creating a pull request